SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       General error reported by the array/function solver.

+   .. c:enum:: CTX_SCALAR_NOT_SUPPORTED

+      An assertion contains terms of scalar type but the context does not support them.

+   .. c:enum:: CTX_TUPLE_NOT_SUPPORTED

+      An assertion contains terms of tuple type but the context does not support them.

+   .. c:enum:: CTX_UTYPE_NOT_SUPPORTED

+      An assertion contains terms of uninterpreted type but the context does not support them.

    .. c:enum:: CTX_INVALID_OPERATION

       Invalid operation on a context: the context is in a state that